9To5Civil

 1. Flat Land Requirement:

-Over here, monolithic slabs take the cake as all they need is a single pour and are also laid faster than the latter, for the latter requires intensive labour.
+Over here, monolithic slabs take the cake as all they need is a single pour and are also laid faster than the latter, for the latter requires intensive labor.

 2. Calamity Proof: